jeffvance/openshift-ceph-ex/README.md

 This repo contains examples showing how to run MySQL in a container directly from docker, via a kubernetes pod or template, both using local host storage or using ceph-rbd block storage to persist the database.

-The next few sections are common across almost all of the examples and are also shown below and in each example:
+The next few sections are common across almost all of the examples and are also shown below:

 ### Environment:
 The enviromnent used for all of the examples in this repo is described [here](ENV.md).